npearsonat/cdc-flu-vaccination-analysis/README.md

 Data was taken from two CDC API's, one containing information about vaccine distribution centers, and the other containing information about vaccination rate accross various geographic and demographic groups.

 ![Visual](visualizations/state_coverage_map.png)
+Map depicts the estimated flu vaccination coverage for each U.S. state.

 ## Key Findings